 This education option gives students a way to be in charge of their learning.
 The key to this option is that the student drives the request to learn differently as well as the plan to earn the credit.
 The student and family talks with the principal, counselor and teachers about the way to fulfill the student's request and to meet the requirements for earning a high school credit or credits.
 Students may select from many different options such as distance learning, online coursework, tutorial programs, independent study, educational travel, project portfolios, and mentorship/internship.
 The credit flexibility committee approves the plan, which includes instructional and performance objectives, description of criteria and methods for assessing student performance, and an outline of specific instructional activities, material and learning environments.
-Credit flexibility application forms should be directed to the high school administration by May 31 of the previous school year.
+Credit flexibility application forms should be directed to the high school administration by May 30 for Semester 1 of the previous school year, June 1 for credit earned over the summer, December 30 for Semester 2.
+Applications can be found in the counseling office.